freeletics/khonshu/docs/navigation/deeplinks.md

 }
 ```

-To bring everything together an `ImmutableSet<DeepLinkHandler>` needs to be passed to `rememberHostNavigator`:
+To bring everything together an `Set<DeepLinkHandler>` needs to be passed to `rememberHostNavigator`:

 ```kotlin